JasonMarkol/Trickle-Down-Mindset--Book-Note/Alpha Male Strategies - AMS/Alex Becker's Channel/The Science To Destroy Low Motivation.md

 - Video games like war to war crap - The Game is engineered to give you dopamine as fast as possible and use that to get you hooked .

+- The Brain like AI - Form point A to point B .
+It just go like this .